nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Many governmental bodies promote adopting a risk-adapted regulatory approach when it comes to ethical issues regarding algorithmic systems (machine learning).
 History learns that risks based approaches that depend on human discipline, especially in areas where safety issues are clear, are fuel for disasters waiting to happen.
 It makes more sense to adopt an approach that bans the human factor and risks can be calculated using long proven scientific statistical methods.

-Government rules and laws will be formed during the transition the coming decade.
+Government rules and laws are formed during the transition the coming decade.
 Machine learning techniques are perfect to use for autonomous weapons.
 So drones will in near future decide based on hopefully predefined rules when to launch a missile and when not.
-But as with all technologies: Failures will happen!
+But as with all technologies: Failures are going to happen!
 And we all hope it will not hit us.

 Using machine learning comes with responsibilities.
 These responsibilities apply for all institutions that fund, develop, and deploy ML based systems.
 So adopt ethical and open standards.